NetworkBlockDevice/nbd/doc/proto.md

 chunks from one request may be interleaved with reply messages from other requests; however, there may be constraints that prevent arbitrary reordering of structured reply chunks within a given reply.
-Clients SHOULD use a handle that is distinct from all other currently pending transactions, but MAY reuse handles that are no longer in flight; handles need not be consecutive.
-In each reply message (whether simple or structured), the server MUST use the same value for handle as was sent by the client in the corresponding request.
+Clients SHOULD use a cookie that is distinct from all other currently pending transactions, but MAY reuse cookies that are no longer in flight; cookies need not be consecutive.
+In each reply message (whether simple or structured), the server MUST use the same value for cookie as was sent by the client in the corresponding request, treating the cookie as an opaque field.
 In this way, the client can correlate which request is receiving a response.
+Note that earlier versions of this specification referred to a client's cookie as a handle.

 #### Ordering of messages and writes